Signs Of Morphine Abuse

 • Euphoria

-As a central nervous system (CNS) depressant, Morphine slows down activity in the brain and nervous system, which can result in slowed breathing and extreme drowsiness.
+As a central nervous system (CNS) depressant, morphine slows down activity in the brain and nervous system, which can result in slowed breathing and extreme drowsiness.
 The effects of sedation can be so intense that at high doses, a person may become unconscious.

 Long-term Side Effects Of Morphine

-Prolonged Morphine use can lead to many negative side effects, not least of which is addiction.
+Prolonged morphine use can lead to many negative side effects, not least of which is addiction.
 Other damaging effects include damage to veins at injection site and substance-induced mood disorders like depression.

-Long-term side effects of Morphine use include:
+Long-term side effects of morphine use include:

 • Depression